Detroit Financial District: The Qube (611 Woodward) (1959)

 The Qube (originally the National Bank of Detroit Building) is a flat-roofed fourteen-story building built in 1959 and fully remodeled in 2011.
 Albert Kahn Associates designed the building for the National Bank of Detroit.
-The location itself is notable since Detroit's first skycraper, the Hammond Building (1889), once stood on this site.
+The location itself is notable since Detroit's first skyscraper, the Hammond Building (1889), once stood on this site.

 The National Bank of Detroit was founded in 1933 by General Motors to provide banking services in the midst of the Great Depression.
 Its first offices were in the First National Bank Building.
 GM divested itself by 1945, but the bank still had a reputation as a conservative bank primarily servicing industry.
 The bank began expanding its reach in the 1950s, merging with suburban banks, and in 1959 moved its headquarters across the street into this building.

 The Qube has a wall pattern of white marble alternating with square windows outlined with brown aluminum.
 The upper stories of the building rest on a recessed base with royal blue spandrels.
 Local residents have sometimes nicknamed the building the "cheese grater" for its paneled exterior appearance.

 In 1995, the National Bank of Detroit merged with First Chicago Corp to form First Chicago NBD.
 Three years later, the new bank merged with Banc One Corp to become Bank One.
 Bank One became part of JPMorgan Chase in 2004.
 The Building was known as Chase Tower from 2006 to 2011.